 Strengthening national ownership and capacity to design and implement national security policies and strategies to enhance the effectiveness, inclusivity and accountability of security institutions contributing to the restoration and extension of state authority.

 Promoting the coherence and effectiveness of international assistance to the security sector through coordination of partners, mobilization of resources, and advisory support regarding national development and peacebuilding plans.

-Security Council resolution 2151 (2014) on SSR
+Security Council resolutions 2151 (2014) and 2553 (2020) on SSR